emlautarom1/lambda-library/docs/03-Task.md

   pure res
 ```

-Regarding the `ReadOnlyBookDBHandler` we could implement one for testing, but we can also chose use the real one.
+Regarding the `ReadOnlyBookDBHandler` we could implement one for testing, but we can also choose to use the real one.
 Accessing the database directly.

 ```haskell
 main :: IO ()